-File Transfer

-You can transfer a file using the following information.
-The default settings are 9600, 8, n, 1, and no parity.

-To send a file you can redirect output to a device; for example:

-Cat /etc/inittab > /dev/ttyR0

-Sends the contents of the /etc/inittab file to the ttyR0 device at 9600 baud, 8, n, 1, and no parity.

-Changing Serial Port Settings (stty)

-Use the following information if you need assistance changing or viewing the baud rate settings.

-To change the baud rate, use the following example, which changes the baud rate to 19200:

-stty 19200 </dev/ttyR0

-To view the current serial port settings for ttyR0, enter:

-stty -a </dev/ttyR0

-Note: Settings changes via stty are only valid during current log in session.
-For permanent setting changes, use the /etc/inittab file.

-Setting Up Terminals and Modems (mgetty, getty)

-Add the appropriate line or lines to the /etc/inittab then restart:

-Terminal Example:

-T0:23:respawn:/sbin/getty -L ttyR0 57600 vt100

-Modem Example:

-T1:23:respawn:+/sbin/mgetty -m \"" AT&F OK' -D -x9 -s 115200 ttyR0

-Note: If necessary, see the manual pages for more information on mgetty.
+File Transfer You can transfer a file using the following information.
+The default settings are 9600, 8, n, 1.
+To send a file you can redirect output to a device; for example: Cat /etc/inittab > /dev/ttyR0 Sends the contents of the /etc/inittab file to the ttyR0 device at 9600 baud, 8, n, 1.
+Changing Serial Port Settings (stty) Use the following if you need help changing or viewing the baud rate settings.
+To change the baud rate, use the following example, which changes the baud rate to 19200: stty 19200 Setting Up Terminals and Modems (mgetty, getty) Add the appropriate line or lines to the /etc/inittab then restart: Terminal Example: T0:23:respawn:/sbin/getty -L ttyR0 57600 vt100 Modem Example: T1:23:respawn:+/sbin/mgetty -m '"" AT&F OK' -D -x9 -s 115200 ttyR0 Note: If necessary, see the manual pages for more information on mgetty.

-Daisy-Chaining DeviceMaster RTS Units
+Daisy-Chaining DeviceMaster Units (Upstream and Downstream Ports)

-DeviceMaster RTS products follows the IEEE specifications for standard Ethernet topologies.
-When using the UP and DOWN ports, the DeviceMaster RTS is classified as a switch.
+Some DeviceMaster models follow the IEEE specifications for standard Ethernet topologies.
+When using the UP and DOWN ports, the DeviceMaster is classified as a switch.
 When using the UP port only, it is a simple end node device.

-The maximum number of DeviceMaster RTS units, and the maximum distance between units is based on the Ethernet standards and will be determined by your own environment and the conformity of your network to these standards.
+The maximum number of DeviceMaster units, and the maximum distance between units is based on the Ethernet standards and will be determined by your own environment and the conformity of your network to these standards.

-Comtrol has tested with seven DeviceMaster RTS units daisy-chained together using 10 foot CAT5 cables, but this is not the theoretical limit.
+Comtrol has tested with seven DeviceMaster units daisy-chained together using 10 foot CAT5 cables, but this is not the theoretical limit.
 You may experience a performance hit on the devices at the end of the chain, so it is recommended that you overload and test for performance in your environment.
 The OS and the application may also limit the total number of ports that may be installed.